 This project will use conditional statements to create a part that will give or subtract points on a leaderboard depending on what color the part is when touched.
 If blue, then it’ll give players a few points.
 If green, then it’ll give a lot of points.
 Finally, if red, then it’ll take away points.

 To setup this project, you’ll need a leaderboard to track the points and a part that changes colors.
 Start with creating the leaderboard.

 - Create a new script in ServerScriptService named Leaderboard.

 - Copy and paste the code below into the Leaderboard script.

 Each color and point value will be stored in a separate variable.
 The variables can then be checked to give or subtract points.

 |0, 255, 0||Gives many points|

-- Create an anchored part named PointPart with an attached script named PointScript.
+- Create a part named PointPart with an attached script named PointScript.

-- Set up the RGB value for blue, which will give players the least points.
+- Create a variable named blue with the matching RGB like below.
+This will give players the least points.

 (0, 255, 0)and the red value